Tips for Reducing Employer Liability During the COVID-19 Pandemic

 Follow Federal, State and Local Re-opening Guidelines

 Before you re-open, you should ensure that you are able to comply with all of the federal, state and local re-opening guidelines that are applicable to your business.
 The overall intent of the guidelines is to balance the need to re-open with the need to reduce the spread of COVID-19.
 In the event you receive a complaint or claim that an individual contracted COVID-19 at your business, you will want to be able to demonstrate that you followed the guidelines issued by federal, state and local agencies.
-These guidelines include, but are not limited to the guidelines issued by OSHA, the State of New Hampshire and State of Maine Universal Guidelines and industry-specific guidelines.
+These guidelines include, but are not limited to the guidelines issued by OSHA, the State of New Hampshire and State of ME Universal Guidelines and industry-specific guidelines.
 At this point, the State of New Hampshire has issued industry-specific guidelines for:

 - Private and public campgrounds